RemXYZ/Asa/README.md

     Java Script Library
     Version: 0.4.8
     Experimental version !
-    The library was made for the purpose of studying the work of javascript, and its work is similar to the [jQuery](https://jquery.com/) library
+    The library was made for the purpose of studying the work of javascript, and its work is similar to the [jQuery](https://jquery.com/) library.
-    Methods are added to the prototype of the element, so the library may not be stable in the future
+    Methods are added to the prototype of the element, so the library may not be stable in the future.